Youth Programs (2025-26)

 Youth Corps

-Secondary school-aged and college students are encouraged to join local leagues and participate in the interleague Westchester Youth Corp, led this year by Maya Barmecha and Eliza Fink.
+Secondary school-aged and college students are encouraged to join local leagues and participate in the interleague Westchester Youth Corps, led this year by Maya Barmecha and Eliza Fink.

 Previous years’ activities included the creation of public service announcements and calls to action explaining why voter engagement and civic participation should be routine and why voting matters for the next generation.